evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro/_index.md

 ## Performance

 The Volkswagen ID.3 Pro offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging